newatoms/guides/think-about-taglines/readme.md

-**Goal of this guide:** To get you thinking about the qualities of a good tagline
+**Goal of this guide:** Understanding the qualities of a good tagline

-# How to think about taglines
+# How to write a tagline

 A tagline, sometimes called a slogan, is like a mini mission statement.
 It's a textual/audible representation of a brand, like a logo in writing.
 Think "Just do it."